Love Truly

 The drama serves as a reunion for Eugene and Jung Da-bin who first worked together as mother and daughter in the 2005 hit drama Wonderful Life.

-Due to its popularity, the drama received a musical adaptation in 2009 named "I Really Really Like You" starring T-ara's Park Hyomin, Oh Jeong-hae, Shin Ae-ra, Kang Ji-woo, Yoo Hyun-soo, Oh San-ha, and music directors Shin Hae-chul and Ji Hyun-soo which was played from November 28 2009 to March 1 2010 at the Naru Art Center.
+Due to its popularity, the drama received a musical adaptation in 2009 named "I Really Really Like You" starring T-ara's Park Hyomin, Oh Jeong-hae, Shin Ae-ra, Kang Ji-woo, Yoo Hyun-soo, Oh San-ha, and music directors Shin Hae-chul and Ji Hyun-soo which was played from November 28, 2009 to March 1, 2010 at the Naru Art Center.

 Plot

-Yeo Bong-soon (Eugene) (Aileen Yeo), grew up in the provinces, but is given a chance to become a chef at the presidential residence, the Blue House.
+Yeo Bong-soon (Eugene) (Aileen Yeo) grew up in the provinces, but is given a chance to become a chef at the presidential residence, the Blue House.
 At first, she seems out of touch with the real world and people find her naïve.
-However, her sweetness, thoughtfulness, and diligence made it easier for the people around her to like her and eventually accept her for who she is.
+However, her sweetness, thoughtfulness, and diligence make it easier for the people around her to like her and eventually accept her for who she is.

-Nam Bong-ki (Lee Min-ki) (Benjie Nam), is a seemingly lazy and self-centered presidential guard, who initially dislikes Bong Soon for her outdated looks and provincial mentality, gradually starts to fall for her.
+Nam Bong-ki (Lee Min-ki) (Benjie Nam) is a seemingly lazy and self-centered presidential guard, who initially dislikes Bong Soon for her outdated looks and provincial mentality, but gradually starts to fall for her.
 Bong-ki is shallow and arrogant, but being near Bong-soon changes his perspective: he becomes more generous, willing to help, and understanding.
-When Bong-ki develops feeling for Bong-soon, the story turns into a love triangle, - Bong-soon having already given her heart to a man she saved on a mountain next to her house, the handsome and intelligent doctor Jang Joon-won.
+When Bong-ki develops feeling for Bong-soon, the story turns into a love triangle — Bong-soon having already given her heart to a man she saved on a mountain next to her house, the handsome and intelligent doctor Jang Joon-won.

-Jang Joon-won (Ryu Jin) (Francis Jang), is the President's son but none of his friends or colleagues know about it, which allows him to keep his privacy.
-He is a well-loved doctor but he carries a secret that is known only to a select few.
-After his encounters with Bong-soon he becomes enamored by her.
+Jang Joon-won (Ryu Jin) (Francis Jang) is the president's son but none of his friends or colleagues know about it, which allows him to keep his privacy.
+He is a well-loved doctor, but he carries a secret that is known only to a select few.
+After his encounters with Bong-soon, he becomes enamored by her.
 But how long can Joon-won keep his feelings in check, especially since his secret prevents him from falling in love with her?